thunderbird/mailstrom/README.md

             # - pop3s
             # - smtp
             # - smtps
+            # - submission
           storage_capacity: 20 # Ephemeral storage volume size in GB
       load_balancer:
         services: # Configuration of service exposure through the load balancer
-          http: # "http" is the web admin interface, which should never be exposed to the world; restrict the sources.
+          # http: # "http" is the web admin interface, which should never be exposed to the world; you should really
-            source_cidrs: ['10.1.0.0/16']
+          #   source_cidrs: ['10.1.0.0/16'] # disable this entirely, but at least restrict access as much as possible.
           imap: # Actual mail services should be public, though
             source_cidrs: ['0.0.0.0/0']
           imaps: